Good morning, Chief

-The following is important information related to the development of the business universe that needs attention today based on the curation of the SUAR Team.
+Here is important information regarding the development of the business ecosystem that requires attention today, curated by the SUAR Team.

-Government Wants to Step on the Gas in 2026, Brighten the Investment Climate
+Government Aims to Accelerate in 2026, Brighten Investment Climate

-- In the midst of limited fiscal space, President Prabowo Subianto wants to immediately step on the gas to implement his programs in 2026.
-One of the flagship programs that has been highlighted is the Free Nutritious Meal (MBG), which received a budget of Rp335 trillion in 2026.
-Apart from the flagship program, the 2026 Draft State Budget is designed with eight main focuses: food security, energy security, superior generation through MBG, quality education, equitable health, cooperative-based populist economy, universal people's defense, and accelerating global investment.
+- Amid fiscal space constraints, President Prabowo Subianto aims to immediately accelerate the implementation of his programs in 2026.
+One of the flagship programs drawing attention is Free Nutritious Meals (MBG), which is allocated a budget of IDR 335 trillion in 2026.
+Beyond the flagship program, the 2026 State Budget (RAPBN) is designed with eight main focuses: food security, energy security, an outstanding generation through MBG, quality education, equitable healthcare, people’s economy based on cooperatives, universal defense, and acceleration of global investment.

-- The number of priority agendas has made the 2026 State Budget posture also bloated.
-State expenditure is designed at Rp3,786.5 trillion, while revenue is only Rp3,147.7 trillion.
-The deficit reached Rp386.8 trillion or 2.48% of GDP.
+- The large number of priority agendas has also expanded the 2026 state budget.
+Government spending is planned at IDR 3,786.5 trillion, while revenue is only IDR 3,147.7 trillion.
+The deficit reaches IDR 386.8 trillion, or 2.48% of GDP.

-- Not only jumbo spending, economic growth in 2026 is targeted to reach 5.4%, which is higher than the 2025 State Budget of 5.2%, even though this year's outlook is for the economy to grow in the range of 4.7%-5.0%.
-Business players and economists have mixed reactions to this.
+- Not only is spending massive, but the 2026 economic growth is targeted at 5.4%, higher than the 2025 state budget projection of 5.2%, even though this year’s economic outlook is around 4.7%–5.0%.
+Business actors and economists have varied reactions to this.

 Read more here.